MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 ### <a name=nano></a> Prepare Nano Server

 Deploying Nano Server involves creating a prepared virtual hard drive, which includes the Nano Server operating system, and additional feature packages.
-This guide quickly details preparing a Nano Server virtual hard drive, which can be used for Windows Containers.
-For more information on Nano Server, and to explore different Nano Server deployment options, see the [Nano Server Documentation]( https://technet.microsoft.com/en-us/library/mt126167.aspx).
+This guide quickly details preparing a Nano Server virtual hard drive, which can be used for Windows containers.
+For more information on Nano Server, and to explore different Nano Server deployment options, see the [Nano Server documentation]( https://technet.microsoft.com/en-us/library/mt126167.aspx).

 Create a folder named `nano`.